TJPBray/MAGORINO/README.md

 To use the method ot try any of the experiments in the paper, start by taking a look at the master script master.m in the 'Experiments' folder.

+For more information, feel free to contact me at t.bray@ucl.ac.uk